The Jerk: Legacy

 The Jerk has been praised as not only one of Martin's best comedic efforts, but also one of the funniest films ever made.
 In 2000, readers of Total Film voted The Jerk the 48th greatest comedy film of all time.
 This film is No. 20 on Bravo's 100 Funniest Movies and No. 89 on the American Film Institute list AFI's 100 Years...100 Laughs.
 IGN ranked the film as the tenth top comedy film of all time.

 Premiere voted Steve Martin's performance of Navin Johnson No. 99 on their list, "The 100 Greatest Performances of All Time".
 A BBC poll of more than 250 critics rated the film as the 99th greatest comedy of all time.

 Christiane Kubrick hailed it as one of Stanley Kubrick's favorite films of all time.
 It led to Kubrick meeting with Martin to discuss working together on his film Eyes Wide Shut.

-In a 2015 interview with The Hollywood Reporter, Steve Martin was asked if the film would be accepted in this day and age with all of the "heightened racial sensitivity."
-His response was that he had not watched the movie himself in a very long time, but when he reflects on his experience with making the movie he recalls everyone being treated "with such respect" throughout the filming process.